distributeaid/shipment-tracker/README.md

 3. When asked for an email confirmation, check your terminal!
 There will be a confirmation token.
 4. Once confirmed, enter your password again to log in.
 5. To make yourself an admin, run: `node cli admin <youremail@domain.com>`

+You can seed the database by running the end-to-end tests following [these instructions](./frontend#end-to-end-tests-using-playwright).

 ## Technical documentation